-Veneers have been used in the dental field for over 3 decades, making them one of the most sought-after procedures for concealing stains and other imperfections.
+Veneers have been used in the dental field for over three decades, making them one of the most sought-after procedures for concealing stains and other imperfections.
 Today, many consider composite resin veneers to be the most modernized choice.
-However, porcelain veneers are the arguably superior option.
-If you’re wondering why, keep reading.
-Here are a few reasons why you should spend a little extra and choose porcelain veneers to reshape your smile.
+However, porcelain veneers are arguably the superior option.
+Suppose you’re wondering why you keep reading.
+Here are a few reasons to spend a little extra and choose porcelain veneers to reshape your smile.

 Did you know that more than a quarter of composite veneers stain within the first decade of use?
-With this in mind, it is good to know that porcelain is non-porous and smooth, which renders is much more resistant to stains and discoloration.
-However, even if you opt for porcelain, be aware that you will get the best results if you generally abstain from specific foods and drinks that are prone to staining the teeth.
-For you coffee and wine fanatics out there, this does not mean you have to give them up entirely, just enjoy them in moderation and make sure to brush and floss regularly.
+With this in mind, it is good to know that porcelain is non-porous and smooth, rendering it much more resistant to stains and discoloration.
+However, even if you opt for porcelain, be aware that you will get the best results if you generally abstain from specific foods and drinks prone to staining the teeth.
+For coffee and wine fanatics, this does not mean you have to give them up entirely; enjoy them in moderation and brush and floss regularly.

 Ideally, your brand new veneers should last for a long time.
-In addition to cutting down on time spent at the dentist, reliable veneers will keep your smile looking fresh.
+In addition to reducing time spent at the dentist, reliable veneers will keep your smile looking fresh.
 The typical lifespan for composite veneers is anywhere from 5 to 7 years, while porcelain veneers boast a lifespan of 10 to 15 years.
-So in addition to staying white for a much longer period of time, porcelain veneers are more resistant to scratches, chips, and scuffs.
-If price is an issue, factor in the extra 5 to 7 years of longevity afforded by porcelain veneers and you’ll see that they are usually the better deal.
+So, in addition to staying white for much longer, porcelain veneers are more resistant to scratches, chips, and scuffs.
+If price is an issue, factor in the extra 5 to 7 years of longevity afforded by porcelain veneers, and you’ll see that they are usually the better deal.

 Another advantage porcelain veneers have over their composite counterparts is adjustability.
-Composite veneers are inherently limited in terms of discoloration and the ability to cover cracks of all shapes and sizes.
+Composite veneers are inherently limited in discoloration and can cover cracks of all shapes and sizes.
 Porcelain, on the other hand, can cover almost any type of damage.
-So if you are looking to fill small gaps in-between teeth, or even adjust the look of moderately crooked teeth, porcelain is the way to go.
+So if you want to fill small gaps in-between teeth or even adjust the look of moderately crooked teeth, porcelain is the way to go.

-One of the most advantageous aspects of porcelain veneers is the ability to fine-tune the color, shade, and tint of each tooth.
-This facilitates a much more natural smile that what composite resin veneers are capable of.
-So if maintaining a naturalistic appearance is important to you, porcelain is your new best friend.
+One of the most beneficial aspects of porcelain veneers is the ability to fine-tune each tooth’s color, shade, and tint.
+This facilitates a much more natural smile than what composite resin veneers are capable of.
+So if maintaining a naturalistic appearance is important, porcelain is your new best friend.

 All in all, porcelain veneers are the perfect option for a beautiful smile.
-No matter whether your goal is to reshape or whiten your smile, realign your teeth, or improve your self-esteem, porcelain veneers are sure to leave a lasting impression.
+Whether your goal is to reshape or whiten your smile, realign your teeth, or improve your self-esteem, porcelain veneers are sure to leave a lasting impression.

 Regardless of what veneers or cosmetic procedures you opt for, StarWhite Dental is here to help.
 Give them a call today to discuss your treatment options and find the procedure that works best for you.